 2.4 Experimental design

 The experiment was completely randomized in its design, with the inclusion of Rhynchophorus phoenicis as the only source of variation.
-The experiment was conducted indoors using 15 plastic tanks (70 litres), 15 fish per tank, each measuring 70 cm by 45 cm by 45 cm in triplicate.
+The experiment was conducted indoors using 15 plastic tanks (70 litres) 3 tanks by experimental diets with 15 fish per tank, each measuring 70 cm by 45 cm.

 Table 1: GROSS EXPERIMENTAL DIET COMPOSITIONS (g/kg) FOR O. Niloticus